GluuFederation/docs-clustermgr-prod/docs/source/index.md

 # Gluu Cluster Manager Documentation
 ## Overview
-Cluster Manager is a GUI tool for installing and managing a highly available, clustered Gluu Server infrastructure.
+Cluster Manager (CM) is a GUI tool for installing and managing a highly available (HA), clustered Gluu Server infrastructure.
+CM can be used for a "green field" cluster deployment, or an existing Gluu Server can be used as a "seed" to deploy an HA infrastructure.

 ## Features